muhammadbilalajmal/muhammadbilalajmal/Readme.md

 ###

-<p align="left">My name is ... aI'm a passionate Front-End Developer with a strong foundation in modern web technologies.
+<p align="left">My name is Muhammad Bilal.
+I'm a passionate Front-End Developer with a strong foundation in modern web technologies.
 Currently pursuing my Bachelor's in Software Engineering at The University of Faisalabad, I combine academic knowledge with practical experience to create exceptional digital experiences.<br>My journey in web development started with a curiosity about how websites work, which evolved into a deep passion for creating intuitive and visually stunning user interfaces.
 I believe in writing clean, maintainable code and staying up-to-date with the latest industry trends.</p>

 ###